RRZE-HPC/OSACA-CP-2019/README.md

 We ran on an AMD EPYC 7451 (Zen architecture) at 2.3 GHz (fixed, turbo disabled), an Intel Xeon Gold 6248 (Cascade Lake SP architecture) at 2.5 GHz (fixed, turbo disabled) and an ARM-based Marvell ThunderX2 9980 at 2.2 GHz (natively fixed).
 The results should be reproducible on any Zen and Skylake SP processors.
 Fixing the frequency and disabling turbo is vital for experiment reproduction.

 ### A.2.4 Software dependencies
-* Python >= 3.5, with the following packages installed: numpy, networkx, kerncraft, pygraphviz
+* Python >= 3.5, with the following packages installed: numpy, networkx, pyparsing, pygraphviz, kerncraft
 * likwid
 * Intel Compiler suite including ifort v19.0.2
 * GNU Fortran (ARM-build-8) 8.2.0 (from ARM HPC Compiler 19.2)